Detention & Deportation

 If you are a non-British national and have committed a criminal offence, the Secretary of State may decide to deport you and your family members.
 If this is the case and you wish to appeal the decision, you will need to make representation to the Home Office.
 However, in case of a refusal, you may reserve a right to appeal to the Immigration Tribunal.

 It is a breach of human rights to deport first and appeal later.
 Having to appeal from abroad can reduce the effectiveness of an appeal.
-If the court has ruled in favor of deporting a non-British criminals before they have had a chance to appeal, it will breach their human rights.
+If the court has ruled in favour of deporting a non-British criminals before they have had a chance to appeal, it will breach their human rights.

 The Home Secretary has a discretion to issue deportation orders under Section 3(5)(b) and(6) of the Immigration Act 1971.
 Individuals with the Right of Abode, including those that are British, cannot be deported.
 Anyone else, including foreign nationals – for example those with Indefinite leave to remain, limited leave to remain, pre-settled status or settled status are liable to deportation.
 A deportation order invalidates any limited leave to enter or remain you may have.